hmrc/sbt-bobby/README.md

 #Background
 It can be hard to ensure that distributed teams upgrade to the latest version of a dependency.
 This is a problem when there are security fixes or other reasons to require a library to be upgraded.
 Bobby provides the capability to fail builds which have out-of-date dependencies.
 Ideally communications will be in place to ensure updates happen but Bobby acts as a safety net of last resort.

-Currently version 0.2.3 checks your projects' dependency versions against the lastest available.
+Currently version 0.4.0 checks your projects' dependency versions against the latest available.

 Bobby will search for your nexus credentials in /.sbt/.credentials.